-QC inspectors in third party inspection companies are often locally-based and have experience moderating the relationship between suppliers in China and foreign buyers.
+QC inspectors in third-party inspection companies are often locally-based and have experience moderating the relationship between suppliers in China and foreign buyers.
 And whether the result of a language barrier or a cultural difference inspectors can often help you avoid misunderstandings and improve communication.

-QC inspector can communicate with factory staff on the quality control process during the inspection, they can also help clarify your requirements when liaising with the supplier to schedule inspection.
+QC inspectors can communicate with factory staff on the quality control process during the inspection, they can also help clarify your requirements when liaising with the supplier to schedule inspection.
 The result is more clarity and a lower chance of nonconformities and quality defects in your finished goods.

-Do you think QC inspectors or third party inspection companies can help more?
+Do you think QC inspectors or third-party inspection companies can help more?
 What’s the value of quality inspection services at different production stages?

 Every inspection type aims to detect any product defects or other issues before the factory ships the finished goods to the client.
 But different inspection type also provides an unusual insight into your manufacturing and quality control system.

-So the highest value of third party QC can detect the problems early and keep it in the factory.
+So the highest value of third-party QC can detect the problems early and keep it in the factory.
 No customers like harmful products sit in their warehouse but hard to return or fix it.

 We explained that transparency is the most essential thing that third party QC inspectors helps client from the inspection report, now let’s take a look the product inspection in various stage of production or shipping: